How to Import Spices from India: Complete Guide for Buyers

 Sea LCL 20–40 days Medium orders, shared container

-The essential documents include the APEDA Registration Certificate, Spice Board Certificate, Phytosanitary Certificate (issued by the Plant Quarantine Authority of India), Certificate of Origin (Form A for GSP benefits), Commercial Invoice, Packing List, Bill of Lading, and a Certificate of Analysis (COA) from an NABL-accredited laboratory.
+The essential documents include the APEDA Registration Certificate, Spice Board Certificate, Phytosanitary Certificate, Certificate of Origin, Commercial Invoice, Packing List, Bill of Lading, and a Certificate of Analysis (COA) from an NABL-accredited laboratory.

-Transit time varies by destination: typically 15–20 days for the Middle East and Southeast Asia, 25–35 days for Europe (via Suez), and 35–45 days for North American ports.
-Air freight takes 3–7 days for smaller, urgent shipments.
+Transit time typically ranges from 15-20 days for the Middle East and Southeast Asia, to 25-35 days for Europe, and 35-45 days for North American ports.

-Yes, we support both FCL (Full Container Load) for bulk quantities and LCL for smaller orders (typically 500kg to 2MT).
-This allows smaller specialist buyers to source premium Indian spices without the cost of a full container.
+Yes, we support both FCL (Full Container Load) and LCL for smaller orders (typically 500kg to 2MT), allowing specialist buyers to source premium Indian spices efficiently.

 Absolutely.
-We specialize in private labeling and can supply spices in your brand's retail packaging (pouches, jars, or tins) ranging from 50g to 1kg, in addition to bulk 25kg/50kg export bags.
+We specialize in private labeling and can supply spices in your brand's retail packaging (pouches, jars, or tins) in addition to bulk 25kg/50kg export bags.

 Aethon Overseas is APEDA-registered, Spice Board certified, and ISO certified.
 We export 24+ Indian spice varieties to 30+ countries.
 Request a free sample and quote today.